klokantech/www.iifserver.com/installation.md

 ###Image directory

-1. Default folter `/data/` is created during installation with sample image`demo.jp2`.
+Default folder `/data/` is created during installation with sample image `demo.jp2`.
+Change value for `FILESYSTEM_PREFIX` in configure script of your webserver (see above).

+###Image extension

-2. Change value for `FILENAME_PREFIX` in configure script of your webserver (see above)
+Change value for `FILENAME_EXTENSION` in configure script of your webserver (see above).
+Default value created during installation is `.jp2`.

 ## Installation with Docker